Beach House In Focus Impact

 Tip #1: Know Your Audience

 Before drafting an impact report or email campaign, make sure you know your audience.
-Here are some things to consider:
+Here are some questions to consider:

 It is important to know what motivates your donors to give, and your volunteers to become involved because then you can highlight those areas of impact in your publications.
 Consider designing a survey for donors and/or volunteers to understand what is important to them.